Ripser/ripser/README.md

   - [DIPHA] distance matrix data
   - point cloud data

-Ripser's efficiency is based on a few important concepts and principles:
+Ripser's efficiency is based on a few important concepts and principles, building on key previous and concurrent  developments by other researchers in computational topology:

-  - Compute persistent *co*homology
+  - Compute persistent *co*homology (as suggested by [Vin de Silva, Dmitriy Morozov, and Mikael Vejdemo-Johansson](https://doi.org/10.1088/0266-5611/27/12/124003))
-  - Don't compute information that is never needed (for the experts: employ the *clearing* optimization, aka *persistence with a twist*)
+  - Don't compute information that is never needed (for the experts: employ the *clearing* optimization, aka *persistence with a twist*, as suggested by [Chao Chen and Michael Kerber](http://www.geometrie.tugraz.at/kerber/kerber_papers/ck-phcwat-11.pdf))
-  - Don't store information that can be readily recomputed
+  - Don't store information that can be readily recomputed (in particular, the boundary matrix and the reduced boundary matrix)
-  - Take obvious shortcuts (*apparent persistence pairs*)
+  - Take computational shortcuts (*apparent* and *emergent persistence pairs*)
+  - If no threshold is specified, choose the *enclosing radius* as the threshold, from which on homology is guaranteed to be trivial (as suggested by [Greg Henselman-Petrusek](https://github.com/Eetion/Eirene.jl))

 ### Version